 Data Model Implementation

-Our mathematical approach to solving circuits is relatively straightforward, but our CDM implementation and integration with physiological models is novel.
+Our CDM implementation and integration with physiological models is novel.
 We implemented the Circuit Solver to use generic terms that are not specific to any one model type (see Table 1).
 Conversions to base units for each model are done in the background using the CDM unit conversion functionality.
 These base units are selected to prevent unnecessary conversion that would use critical computation resources, while still maintaining a direct mathematical relationship on both sides of the equation when performing the calculations.

 The CDM allows us to implement the circuit math in a completely modular fashion.
 Every system uses the same physics, with the same CDM-defined elements.
 The burden on system developers is merely in setting up and manipulating the circuit correctly.
 A benefit to using a CDM is a significantly reduced development time.